Send, Surrey: History

+The first record of Send is from a 1063 copy of a survey from c.
+960, in which the settlement appears as Sendan.
+Throughout the middle ages, it is recorded as Sande, Saunde and Sonde.
+The name is thought to derive from the Old English -sænde indicating a sandy place.

-Send appears in Domesday Book of 1086 as Sande.
+Send appears in the Domesday Book of 1086 as Sande.
 It was held by Rainald (Reginald) from Alvred de Merleburgh (Marlborough).
 Its Domesday assets were: 20 hides; 1 church, 10 ploughs, 2 mills worth £1 3s 6d, 5 fisheries worth 4s 6d, 84 acre of meadow, woodland for 160 hogs.
-It was headed by 41 households and had additionally fifteen serfs, although whether they had households or not is uncertain.
 It rendered £15 10s 0d per year to its overlords.
 In this case the manorial lords were simply recorded as Herbert; Reginald son of Erchenbald; and Walter, seemingly Anglo-Saxon.
 It was held at the time of the Norman Conquest by Karli of Norton.

 The parish saw a little-known skirmish.
 On 14 June 1497 the first Cornish Rebellion was launched against Henry VII; the rebels were marching from Cornwall to Kent unbeknown to the King, and after passing Guildford they had a skirmish with some of the outposted royal troops on the road from Guildford to London.
 The troops fell back or were outmanoeuvred, for they had lost the rebels on the 16th and were looking for them on the Portsmouth Road again near Kingston when they were actually on the border of Kent.
 Old maps mark the place where the road crosses the stream which joins the Wey near Send as St. Thomas's Waterings.

 Ripley was, at the time of the Domesday Book, a hamlet of Send.
 In 1878 Ripley gained its own parish.
 The earliest official record, such as a Patent Roll, revealing its manor's existence is in 1279.
 Growth in ambition of the local nobility coupled with a large enough population led to the first place of worship being built at Ripley, to become a chapelry to St Mary the Virgin, around the year 1160.

 Brickfields were developed in the south of Send by the 1870s, and continued to be worked until at least 1911.

 The Leese baronets "of Sendholme in Send in the County of Surrey", who lived at the large house of that name in the village, bore a title created in 1908 for Joseph Leese, Liberal Member of Parliament for Accrington from 1892 to 1910.
 The third Baronet was a Lieutenant-General in the Coldstream Guards and served as Commander-in-Chief of the Allied Land Forces in South-East Asia from 1944 to 1945 and as General Officer Commanding-in-Chief of the Eastern Command from 1945 to 1946.

 Send was the base of the defunct 1950s Formula One and sports car constructor Connaught Engineering.